 Lossy Compression Technique

 - Transform coding– This method transforms the pixels which are correlated in a representation into disassociated pixels.
 The new size is usually lesser than the original size and reduces the redundancy of the representation.

 - Discrete Cosine Transform (DCT)– This is the most vastly used image compression technique.
 JPEG process centres around DCT.
 DCT process divides the images into distinct parts of frequencies.
 In the quantization step, where compression basically occurs least important frequencies are rejected.
 And the critical frequencies are retained so that the image can be obtained in the decompression process.
 The reconstructed image could contain some distortion.

 - Discrete Wavelet Transform (DWT)– It provides a location of time and frequencies simultaneously and can be utilized in decomposing a signal into component wavelets.

 The Lossless compression method is capable of reconstituting the original form of the data.
 The quality of the data is not compromised.
 This technique allows a file to restore its original form.
 Lossless compression can be applied to any file format can improve the performance of the compression ratio.

 Lossless Compression Technique

-- Run Length Encoding (RLE)– This technique reduces the frequency of repeating symbols in a string by using a special marker in the begining of the symbol.
+- Run Length Encoding (RLE)– This technique reduces the frequency of repeating symbols in a string by using a special marker at the beginning of the symbol.

 - Lempel-Ziv-Welch (LZW)– This technique also works similar to RLE technique and searches for the repeating strings or words and stores them in variables.
 It then uses a pointer at the place of the string, and the pointer points the variable in which string is stored.

-- Huffman Coding– This technique deals with data compression of ASCII characters.
-It built a full binary tree for different symbols after calculating the probability of each symbol and place it in descending order.
+- Huffman Coding– This technique handles data compression of ASCII characters.
+It constructs a full binary tree for various symbols after computing the probability of each symbol and place it in descending order.